Reward4Waste is an app-based recycling solution – a unique digital deposit return scheme, or digital DRS

 2. Bringing incremental economic value through the recycled and re-used items – a true circular economy

-3. Immutable, secure and auditable – tracking packaging end to end
+3. Immutable, secure and auditable – tracking packaging end to end with smarter solutions

 4. Capturing data and insights over time to understand consumer behaviour